bracketloader/Build-Bonita/README.md

 ### Branches

 `Build-Bonita` uses the same branch names as the Bonita repositories
-- `master` for latest available GA or maintenance version.
-It also contains latest build improvements related to the solution provided by `Build-Bonita`
-- `dev` for next Bonita version while developments are in progress
+- `master` branch build the current development version aka `dev` branch.

 ### Tags

-Tags are only available to build Bonita GA (i.e. 7.9.0, 7.10.0, ....) or maintenance (i.e. 7.7.5, 7.9.4, ....) versions,
+Tags are only available to build Bonita GA (i.e. 7.9.0, 7.10.0, ....) versions,
 not for development versions.

 ### <a name="tag-scheme"></a> Tag scheme